Hans Baur: World War I and interwar period

 After the war, he joined the Freikorps under Franz von Epp.
 He went on to become a courier flier for the Bavarian airmail service.
-Beginning in 1922, he was a pilot for Bayrische Luftlloyd, and then Junkers Luftverkehr.
+Beginning in 1922, he was a pilot for Bayrische Luftlloyd, and then Junkers.
 In 1926, Baur became a pilot of Deutsche Luft Hansa.
-In the same year, he also became a member of the NSDAP (Nazi Party No. 48,113).
+In the same year, he also became a member of the Nazi Party (No. 48,113).
 On 1 April 1931, he flew the opening flight of the Berlin-Munich-Rome route, known as the Alpine flight, whose passengers included Nuntius Eugenio Pacelli, Arturo Toscanini and Tsar Boris III of Bulgaria.

 Hitler's personal pilot

 Hitler was the first politician to campaign by air travel, deciding that travel by plane was more efficient than travel by railway.
 Baur first served as his pilot during the 1932 General Election.

 Hitler obtained his first private aeroplane, a Junkers Ju 52/3m with registration number D-2600 (Werk Nr.
 4021), in 1933, after becoming German Chancellor.
 The same registration number continued to be used for all aircraft used by Hitler, even during the war years.
 The Ju 52 was named Immelmann II after the First World War pilot Max Immelmann.
 Baur was personally selected by Hitler to be his official pilot in 1933 and was consequently released from service by Luft Hansa.